vmware-archive/nsxraml/md-version/nsxvapi.md

 * **put** *(secured)*: Apply the specified security policy to the specified security group.

 ### /2.0/services/policy/securitypolicy/{ID}/securityactions
-Working with Security Actions on a Security Policy
+Working With Security Actions on a Security Policy
 -------------

 * **get** *(secured)*: Retrieve all security actions applicable on a security policy.